 About the Plant

 Since 1895, the Department of Utilities has produced electrical energy for Fremont's residents, starting with our first electric light plant at Eighth and Park.
-At first electricity was supplied only for street lighting, and the plant operated from sundown to 11:00 pm.
+At first electricity was supplied only for street lighting, and the plant operated from sunset to 11:00 pm.

 The downtown plant first offered 24-hour service in 1907 and continued in limited operation until 1976.